tabatkins/railroad-diagrams/README-js.md

 * `.toString()` outputs the SVG of the diagram as a string, ready to be put into your HTML.
 This is *not* a standalone SVG file; it's intended to be embedded into HTML.
 * `.toStandalone()` outputs the SVG of the diagram as a string, but this *is* a standalone SVG file.
 * `.toSVG()` outputs the diagram as an actual `<svg>` DOM element, ready for appending into a document.
+* `.toText()` outputs a text-mode diagram as a string, ready to be put into a file like your source code.
+This is *not* an SVG diagram; it's intended to be readable in a text environment.
 * `.addTo(parent?)` directly appends the diagram, as an `<svg>` element, to the specified parent element.
 If you omit the parent element, it instead appends to the script element it's being called from, so you can easily insert a diagram into your document by just dropping a tiny inline `<script>` that just calls `new Diagram(...).addTo()` where you want the diagram to show up.